yuan-wenxu/LongcellLite/README.md

 - `out/gene/`
 - `out/isoform/`

+When transcript annotation is enabled, `out/isoform/` may contain:

+- known transcript IDs from the input annotation
+- novel isoforms labeled as `GeneName.novelX.nic`
+- novel isoforms labeled as `GeneName.novelX.nnic`

+Current novel transcript rules:

+- `nic`: all exon boundaries can be explained by known exons, but the exon combination is novel
+- `nnic`: the isoform contains at least one exon boundary that cannot be explained by the known exon catalog

 ## Notes

 - LongcellLite does not perform adapter detection or barcode extraction from raw FASTQ.
 - LongcellLite does not run `minimap2`; it assumes the BAM already exists.
+- LongcellLite uses the input BAM in place and does not create a duplicated working-copy BAM.
 - The current implementation focuses on the BAM-to-quantification part of the workflow.

 ## References